 Myopia Management

 Based on historical prevalence data, by 2050, 5 billion people (half the world’s population) will have myopia.
 At that time, we expect almost 1 billion high myopes over -6.00 diopters of myopia.
-It has doubled from 1970 to 2015 and is expected to become the leading cause of blindness worldwide.
-(Holden 2016).
+It has doubled from 1970 to 2015 and is expected to become the leading cause of blindness worldwide (Holden 2016).
 This is likely going to increase the cost of care for myopic children significantly due to the increased risk of more serious ocular health issues.

 Based on research, high myopes are more likely to develop serious ocular health issues, including:

-7.8x incerase in retinal pathology in myopes (Holden, 2015)
+7.8x increase in retinal pathology in myopes (Holden, 2015)

 3.3x increase in cataracts (Yang, 2015)